โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Renner Field (GLD), commonly known as Goodland Municipal Airport, is a premier general aviation facility located in Goodland, Kansas, within the expansive High Plains region.
 Owned by the City of Goodland, the airport serves as a critical transport link for northwestern Kansas and the nearby Colorado border area.
-The facility features a substantial aviation infrastructure, including three runwaysโ€”most notably a 5,499-foot concrete runwayโ€”making it capable of handling a wide range of corporate jets, regional aircraft, and private pilots.
+The airport operates substantial aviation infrastructure, including three runwaysโ€”most notably a 5,499-foot concrete runwayโ€”making it capable of handling a wide range of corporate jets, regional aircraft, and private pilots.
 The terminal facilities at Goodland offer a professional and welcoming environment tailored to the needs of the general aviation community.
 The airport's Fixed Base Operator (FBO), Butterfly Aviation Inc., has been a family-owned cornerstone of the field since 1972.
 Inside the terminal, travelers find essential amenities including a comfortable pilot lounge, flight planning resources, and several conference rooms for business travelers.
 A unique feature of the airfield is the on-site cafรฉ, which provides a convenient dining option for pilots and visitors alike.
 As a dedicated general aviation hub, GLD does not host regularly scheduled commercial airline services.
 Historically, the airport was served by several regional carriers under the United Express and US Airways Express banners, connecting Goodland to major hubs in Denver and Kansas City.
 Today, the airport specializes in providing comprehensive services for private and business aircraft, including full-service fueling (100LL and Jet A), aircraft maintenance, and hangar services.
 The facility is also a vital base for flight training and supports the region's significant agricultural aviation sector.
 Ground transportation from Goodland Municipal Airport is well-organized, with courtesy cars readily available through the FBO for short-term local use.
 The city of Goodland is a short drive away and offers access to the region's historic sites, including the High Plains Museum and the world's first patented helicopter.
 Visitors to the area find the airport's location exceptionally convenient for exploring the vast landscapes of western Kansas.
 Despite its modest size, Renner Field remains a cornerstone of the High Plains' connectivity and its enduring aviation heritage.

 ๐Ÿ”„ Connection Tips